 - 1. To determine refractive index of glass and liquid using spectrometer. - 2.
 To determine the Cauchy's constants. - 3.
 To study the refractive index of a doubly refracting prism. - 4.
 To set up Newton's rings to determine wavelength of sodium light. - 5.
 To determine the wavelength by using plane diffraction grating (Use Hg source) - 6.
 To determine dispersive power of plane diffraction grating. - 7.
 To determine resolving power of a telescope. - 8.
 To determine resolving power of a grating. - 9.
-To study the absorption spectra of iodine vapours. - 10.
-To study the rotation of plane of polarization by using polarimeter. - 11.
-To determine the specific rotation of sugar using Laurent's half shade polarimeter
+To study the rotation of plane of polarization by using polarimeter. - 10.
+To determine the specific rotation of sugar using Laurent's half shade polarimeter - 11.
+Verify laws of probability distribution by throwing of similar coins. - 12.
+To determine the heating efficiency of an electric kettle with varying voltage. - 13.
+To find the coefficient of Thermal Conductivity of a bad conductor by Lee's method.